JacopoPan/RaspBuzzTutorial/README.md

 $ echo 'home/ubuntu/ROS_WS/devel/setup.bash' >> ~/.bashrc
 ```

-Make sure you have the following files in your `~/.bashrc` file (add them otherwise) :
+Make sure that you have the following files in your `~/.bashrc` file (add them otherwise) :

 ```
 source /opt/ros/kinetic/setup.bash
 source home/ubuntu/ROS_WS/devel/setup.bash
 ```

-> Note: in this tutorial we are using forked versions of ROSBuzz and XBeeMav, for the most up-to-date sources, clone `https://github.com/MISTLab/ROSBuzz` and `https://github.com/MISTLab/XbeeMav` instead.
+> Note: in this tutorial we are using forked versions of `ROSBuzz` and `XBeeMav`, for the most up-to-date sources, clone `https://github.com/MISTLab/ROSBuzz` and `https://github.com/MISTLab/XbeeMav` instead.

 ### Adding a never-used-before XBee